The experience of evil as a consequence of Adamic sin

 We see an example of this transformism in the passage of a work of the kabbalist Abraham Azulai , who comments on the verse of the Torah (Deuteronomy 22:2) “Do not wear any clothes made of wool and linen together”.
 The Hebrew verse sounds “sha’atnez tzemer u-fishtim” and refers to the ban on wearing sha’atnez clothes made with this mixture of fabrics .
 Adam did not possess the roughly material body in the Earthly Paradise, called in mystical jargon “snakeskin”, so he certainly did not need clothing.
 In reality, before the transgression, the same sentence was read with a different combination of the same consonants: “satan ‘az metzar u-tefsim” or “not be possessed by the misery of the reckless Satan”.
 In this overlap of meanings, the idea is that matter originates from the progressive decay of the primordial unity, Adam Kadmon, who, according to the kabbalists, is the macrocosmic archetype of the earthly Adam, the progenitor of humanity.
 Therefore, evil is inherent in its very formation in today’s humanity.
 The Torah we read today adapts to the instrumental needs of an existence appointed to the God of Justice.
 Only in a future messianic age will man be transfigured in a mystical approach to the divine source, grasping the spiritual message of the Torah in its aspect of Grace and Mercy.

-Evil would therefore consist in hypertrophy of the power of Justice, but only in so far as it violates the original unity and the belonging of the Shekhinah to God becomes questionable.
-The matter is not the origin of evil; the actual source is the separation of what is below from what is above, the creature’s isolation from its creator, the abandonment of the spiritual sense that strips matter of its vital force.
-The Tree of Life then becomes the Tree of Death, of klippoths – shells – which prevent a man from divine light in a demonic way by enclosing him in a roughly material world.
+Evil would therefore consist in the hypertrophy of the power of Justice, but only to the extent that it violates the original unity, and the belonging of the Shekhinah to God becomes questionable.
+The matter is not the origin of evil; the actual source is the separation of what is below from what is above, the creature’s isolation from its creator, and the abandonment of the spiritual sense that strips matter of its vital force.
+The Tree of Life then becomes the Tree of Death, klippoths – shells – which prevent man – in a demonic way – from receiving the divine light by locking him up in a roughly material world.